broxus/locklift/README.md

 ## Build contracts

-This command uses the specified TON Solidity compiler and TVM linker to build all project contracts.
+This command uses the specified Everscale Solidity compiler and TVM linker to build all project contracts.

 ```
 $ locklift build